Nail081994/Ansible-wordpress/README.md

 Ansible-Wordpress Role
 =========

-This role install and configure Wordpress CMS to your server.
+This role install and configure Wordpress CMS to your Ubuntu server.

 Requirements
 ------------